fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/about.md

 About me
 ======

-I am a **low-temperature geochemist** from Chile, working towards my Ph.D.
-Cornell University working with Prof. Louis Derry. <br>
+I am a **low-temperature geochemist** from Chile, I obtained my Ph.D. in Geological Sciences from Cornell University.<br>
-Currently I am a visiting student at the Institut de Physique du Globe de Paris under the ‘Make Our Planet Great Again’ program.
+Currently I am a visiting scholar at the Institut de Physique du Globe de Paris under the ‘Make Our Planet Great Again’ program.

+Starting March 2020, I will be joining the <a href="http://www.geologia.uchile.cl">Department of Geology at the University of Chile</a> in Santiago.

 Research interests
 ======